uw-echospace/group-website/content/authors/ctuguina/_index.md

 My applied math interests are in signal processing, specifically in the area of acoustics.
 My math interests lie mostly in Harmonic Analysis.
 My hobbies include running, swimming, and (very inconsistently) playing the piano.

-At Echospace, I am working on UBNA Bat Passive Acoustic Monitoring and the Echoregions software package.
+At Echospace, I am working on the Echoregions software package and the UBNA Bat Passive Acoustic Monitoring project.

 Echoregions: A Python data processing software package to support the development of machine learning models for automatically detecting Pacific hake in large volumes of echosounder data.